AndrejOrsula/AndrejOrsula.github.io/content/teaching/rmins.md

 Manipulation in Space** at the University of Luxembourg.
 This course is led by [Dr. Carol Martinez](https://carolmartinez.github.io) and offered to all third-semester students of the [Interdisciplinary Space Master](https://www.uni.lu/fstm-en/study-programs/master-in-space-technologies-and-business).
-The course is designed to provide students with a comprehensive understanding of kinematics, planning and control, with a specific emphasis on robots operating in space.
+The course is designed to provide students with a comprehensive understanding of kinematics, motion planning, and control for robots operating in space.

 The lectures emphasize hands-on experience through practical exercises and projects, enabling students to acquire a deep understanding of robotic manipulation and its many complexities.
 By the end of the course, students work in teams to